SublimeVentures/portal/README.md

 - timeline for user activities for each investment in vault tab
 - new investment update for api
 - reassign allocation
+- delegated -> invest to vault or hot
+- gtag
 - find external providers of RPC (currently we are using public ones and that's why confirming transaction takes more time)
 - -- - providers for bsc, matic, eth ---- https://www.ankr.com/ // https://dashboard.quicknode.com/quick-alerts // https://irwingtello.hashnode.dev/create-your-first-multi-chain-project-with-quicknode-and-wagmish